mellonmusk/basic_ai_projects/README.md

 Note: I wrote this notebook in jupyter notebook, not colab.
 You would also need a file of shape that you want for wordcloud and a font file in your local environment.

-IMDB website crawling
+※IMDB website crawling

 -Web crawling from dynamic website using selenium

 -Collected reviews and ratings of John Wick4 from imdb

-MovieLens 100K
+※MovieLens 100K

 -I used this dataset to recommend movies based on user profile